Article 15 Disciplinary Procedures in the Military

 Summary Courts-Martial

-An Article 15 case may be referred to a less formal type of court-martial, known as a summary court-martial.
+Sometimes misconduct that could be resolved through Article 15 may result in a relatively informal type of court-martial called a summary court-martial.
 If you do not want your case to be decided at a summary court-martial, you have the right to refuse it.
-You do not have a right to a free military defense attorney in a summary court-martial, as you would in other types of courts-martial, but you can hire a civilian defense attorney if you choose.
 You can see the evidence against you before the proceedings begin, as well as the nature of your charge and the names of your accuser and prosecution witnesses.
 You can ask for a spokesperson or other service members to speak on your behalf.
 However, a single officer will evaluate the evidence and make a decision.
 They will question both the accuser and the accused about their version of events, and they can ask for legal advice from a judge advocate if needed.